Our Grand Rapids orthodontists understand that you may be cautious about investing in years of orthodontic treatment for your child.

 What is Phase 1 Orthodontic Treatment?

-The earliest age we start orthodontic treatment is typically age 7.
-Since your child’s jaw is still growing at this age, we’re able to correct a lot of issues that would be more difficult to treat later in life.
+The earliest age we startis typically age 7.
+Since your child’s jaw is still growing at this age, we’re able to correct a lot of issues that become more difficult to treat later in life.

-- Creating room for crowded, erupting teeth
+- More room created for crowded, erupting teeth

-- Developing healthy, open nasal airways
+- Development of healthy, open nasal airways

-- Reducing the risk of trauma to protruding front teeth
+- Reduced risk of trauma to protruding front teeth

-- Preserving space for unerupted front teeth
+- Preserved space for unerupted front teeth

-- Reducing the need for tooth removal
+- Less need for tooth removal

-- Reducing overall treatment time with braces
+- Reduced overall treatment time with braces

 What is the Orthodontic Resting Period?

-Since your child went through Phase 1 Orthodontic Treatment, the positions of their permanent teeth will be better than if they hadn’t worn dental braces.
+Since your child already went through Phase 1 orthodontic treatment, the positions of their permanent teeth will be better than if they hadn’t worn braces.
 For example, expanding the palate would have made room for your child’s adult teeth to erupt without crowding.